How to start a fish and chips shop

 When choosing a commercial chip fryer, you should consider whether it is large enough to handle a large volume of orders simultaneously.
 It should also be easy to empty and clean.

-Free standing and counter top models are available in both electric or gas.
+Free-standing and countertop models are available in both electric and gas options.

 Generally, gas fish fryers are more expensive to buy but cheaper to run.
 A gas fryer can also heat up a lot faster than a commercial electric fryer.